Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 I repeat: WE CAN TURN MICE INTO CATS.

 This species barrier alchemy is potentially huge for the field of Toxoplasmosis research.
-With this advance, cats’ lives can be spared and Toxoplasmosis research can also become more cost-effective!!
-But first, we need to make people care enough and incentivize them to research it in the first place!
+With this advance, cats’ lives can be spared, and Toxoplasmosis research can also become more cost-effective!!
+But first, we need to make people care enough and incentivize them to research it first!
+That is the purpose of this essay: to hopefully inspire more people to look into these topics.

-Lastly, almost all pathogen exposure harm is lessened by adequate Vitamin D levels in the blood and it is estimated that ~40% of U.S. adults are deficient in it.
+Lastly, adequate vitamin D levels in the blood lessen almost all pathogen exposure harm, and it is estimated that ~40% of U.S. adults are deficient in it.
 Before you reach out for your Vitamin D pills, know that thanks to a statistical error, general recommendations for supplementing Vitamin D daily (600IU) are massively underestimated.
 Consult your doctor, but be aware of their limits and do your own research.

 For a more in-depth look at infectious disease links to chronic illnesses, read the evolutionary biologist Paul W. Ewald's Plague Time: The New Germ Theory of Disease.
 This essay is dedicated to him.
 Let's take Paul's hypotheses more seriously before it is too late.